Ang Panday (2017 film): Soundtrack

 On August 18, Filipino rapper and songwriter Gloc-9 posted in his Facebook account that he will write a song about a man who creates swords.
 On September 25, Gloc-9 shared an Instagram post by Coco Martin stating that the title of the theme song will be Ang Panday and the song will feature Ebe Dancel.
 The song was finally released on November 24, 2017, through digital platforms such as Spotify and Apple Music.

 On November 24, the official music video for Peksman (an original song by the band Siakol) was uploaded on YouTube while the song was released on December 1.
 The song was sung by the movie's director, main cast and producer Coco Martin featuring Zaito, Basilyo, Jeff Tam, Smugglaz and Shernan.
 Also featuring FlipTop rappers Bassilyo, Smugglaz, Zaito, and Shernan, another single from the film was released entitled Mas Liligaya Ang Pasko with Coco Martin as its main artist.
 The song was released on December 15.

 Release

 The film is scheduled to be released on December 25, 2017, as an official submission entry of 2017 Metro Manila Film Festival.
 The official poster of Ang Panday was released on November 17, 2017; alongside another competing 2017 Metro Manila Film Festival entry, Gandarrapiddo: The Revenger Squad.

 Box office

 Ang Panday along with Gandarrapiddo: The Revenger Squad had a combined box office gross of ₱125 million in the opening day of the MMFF.
 It was later reported that Ang Panday was the second most sold film in the box office during the official run of the 2017 Metro Manila Film Festival grossing ₱234 million behind The Revenger Squad.
 At the end of its box office run, the film grossed ₱379 million.

+As of January 11, 2024 The Movie of Coco Martin's Ang Panday was ₱583 Million in 43th Metro Manila Film Festival was Surpassed by Dingdong Dantes and Marian Rivera's Movie of 49th Metro Manila Film Festival has Already Grossing Film ₱924 million Said from Actor Producer and Director Coco Martin.